Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \begin{defi} For any rule with priority score $S(\cdot)$ and any threshold $0 < u \leq 1$ such that $F_S^{-1}(u)$ exists, the targeting operator characteristic (TOC) is

 \end{defi} Note if $u=1$, the first term is the average treatment effect, and so $TOC(u; \,S) = 0$.

 Our main proposal involves evaluating prioritization rules in terms of weighted averages of the TOC, which we refer to as rank-weighted average treatment effects (RATEs).
-We emphasize that the RATE only depends on the priority score $S(\cdot)$ via its induced priority ranking, and not via the numeric values of $S(X_i)$ for individual units.
+RATEs only depend on the priority score $S(\cdot)$ via its induced priority ranking, and not via the values of $S(X_i)$ for individual units.
 After defining the RATE, we show below that a number of evaluation metrics considered in the literature are in fact special cases of a RATE.